Pat Flaherty (racing driver)

-George Francis Flaherty, Jr. (January 6, 1926 – April 9, 2002), known professionally as Pat Flaherty, was an American racecar driver who won the Indianapolis 500 in 1956.
+George Francis "Pat" Flaherty (January 6, 1926 – April 9, 2002) was an American racing driver who won the Indianapolis 500 in 1956.

+Driving career

+Early career

+Flaherty began racing track roadsters in 1946, and in 1948 relocated to the Midwest to compete in Andy Granatelli's Hurricane Hot Rod Association.

+Championship car career

-He drove in the AAA and USAC Championship Car series, racing in the 1950, 1953–1956, 1958–1959, and 1963 seasons with 19 starts, including the Indianapolis 500 races in 1950, 1953, 1955, 1956, and 1959.
+Flaherty drove in the AAA and USAC Championship Car series, racing in the 1950, 1953–1956, 1958–1959, and 1963 seasons with 19 starts, including the Indianapolis 500 races in 1950, 1953, 1955, 1956, and 1959.
 He finished in the top ten 9 times, with victories in 1955 and 1956 at Milwaukee as well as the 1956 Indianapolis 500.
 Born in Glendale, California, Flaherty died in Oxnard, California.

-World Championship career summary
+World Drivers' Championship career

-The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
-Drivers competing at Indy during those years were credited with World Championship points and participation.
-Pat Flaherty participated in 7 World Championship races.
-He started on the pole once, won once, and accumulated a total of 8 championship points.
+The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
+Drivers competing at Indianapolis during those years were credited with World Drivers' Championship points and participation in addition to those which they received towards the AAA/USAC National Championship.

+Flaherty participated in five World Drivers' Championship races at Indianapolis.
+He started on the pole once, won once, and accumulated eight World Drivers' Championship points.

+Injury and later life

 After winning the 1956 Indianapolis 500, Flaherty was severely injured in a race car crash less than three months later, which prevented him from racing at the 1957 500.
 Flaherty successfully raced pigeons for over twenty years after he retired from auto racing.
 He also built and publicised a portable go-kart track where he would race against all-comers.

+Awards and honors

+Flaherty has been inducted into the following halls of fame: